 What is provided?
 What should I bring?

-The Fisher Houses provides most amenities to include toiletries, towels, linens, high chairs, booster seats, futons, bassinets, and ‘pack and plays’.
+The Fisher Houses provide most amenities which include toiletries, towels, linens, high chairs, booster seats, futons, bassinets, and ‘pack and plays’.
 Families are responsible for their own meals however; the kitchen is well furnished with the items needed for food preparation.
 Laundry area and detergent are provided.
 The Fisher Houses are wired in the typical German 220v fashion.
 Adapters are available upon request in the office.
 We do not have 110v wiring.

-Recommendations on “What to Pack” if you get called to LRMC
+Recommendations on “What to Pack” if you get called to LRMC:

 - Durable Power of Attorney